Santa Barbara has one of Southern California's most active harbors, mainly used for fishing and recreation.

 MUST ORDER: Bananas Foster French Toast, Huevos Rancheros, Smoked Salmon with Seigle, Pumpkin Bread, Soft Pretzel

-Dutch Garden is an Upper State Street institution from Ken and Laurie Luetjen with a white and blue windmill logo.
-Up front, a wood bar by the kitchen hosts blue stools.
-A dining room in back features wood walls lined with beer signs, Alpine skis, a stuffed deer head, steins, pinecones, and gnome statuettes.
-A gravel-lined patio features red tables.
-German and Belgian beers top most tables.
-The lunch menu divides into four key sections: Luncheon Plates, Grilled Sandwiches, Cold Sandwiches, and Salads.
+Dutch Garden is a misnomer and their windmill logo a misdirect since this Upper State Street institution from Ken and Laurie Luetjen serves German comfort food.
+The eclectic setting includes Alpine skis, steins, gnome statuettes, and a gravel-lined patio.
 I’d recommend juicy weisswurst, pork and veal sausage.
-Pork schnitzel, golden tenderloin coated with crispy breadcrumbs and served with a squeeze of lemon, is another winner.
-Each plate comes with sautéed veggies (squash and carrots), hot vinegar-based German potato salad tossed with parsley and onion, and hot, tangy sauerkraut.
-Expect a basket of horseradish and four different mustards, including Dusseldorf, Grey Poupon and a label-free jar with tangy whole grains.
+Pork schnitzel, tenderloin that’s breaded and fried to a golden hue, is another winner.
+Each plate comes with sautéed squash and carrots, hot vinegar-based German potato salad, and hot, tangy sauerkraut.
+A condiment basket showcases horseradish and four different mustards, including Dusseldorf, Grey Poupon and a label-free jar with tangy whole grains.
 Sadly, their famous potato pancakes are only available at dinner.

 MUST ORDER: Pork Schnitzel, Weisswurst

-Helena Avenue Bakery opened in 2016, sharing a space with the Santa Barbara Wine Collective.
-Owner Sherry Villanueva’s Funk Zone portfolio now includes a standout place for bread, baked goods, and sandwiches.
-The space features a glass-fronted kitchen, communal wood tables, cluster chandeliers with exposed filaments, and a patio with worn metal tables and chairs and flower-filled bathtubs that separate diners from Les Marchands.
-Bryan Foehl is the resident baker, responsible for baguettes, country walnut bâtards, and ciabatta.
+Helena Avenue Bakery opened in 2016 and shares a boho chic Funk Zone patio with Acme Hospitality’s sister concept, Santa Barbara Wine Collective.
+The space features a glass-fronted kitchen, communal wood tables, cluster chandeliers with exposed filaments, and that separate diners from Les Marchands.
+Resident baker Bryan Foehl is responsible for baguettes, country walnut bâtards, and ciabatta.
 Chef Bridget Bottoms presides over the grab-and-go “picnic counter,” which includes sandwiches and salads.
 Reliable breakfast options include a chewy toasted everything bagel with silky house-cured lox, lemon dill cream cheese, pickled red onions, capers, and dill; or a buttermilk biscuit with green eggs & ham, aka green harissa and Fra’mani ham.
-Their green breakfast bowl is another well-balanced day booster featuring a fried egg, breakfast greens, quinoa, whipped ricotta, avocado, toasted sunflower seeds, and spicy green harissa.
-A pastry case is worth raiding for donuts, croissants with cheddar, ham, arugula pesto and pickled jalapeño; or addictive peanut brittle cookies.
+Their green breakfast bowl boosts greens with greens, quinoa, a fried egg, whipped ricotta, avocado, toasted sunflower seeds, and spicy green harissa.
+Raid their pastry case for donuts, croissants with cheddar, ham, arugula pesto and pickled jalapeño; or addictive peanut brittle cookies.

 MUST ORDER: Bagel & House-Cured Lox, Green Breakfast Bowl, Green Eggs & Ham, Croissant with Cheddar, Ham, Arugula Pesto and Pickled Jalapeño, Peanut Brittle Cookie